codenameoperative/what-is-life/README.md

 ## ⚠️ **Testing & Bug Reports**

+**NOTE**: The game is currently in beta and was rarely tested due to lack of time and resources.
+I am open to bug reports and suggestions before the full release later this year.

 **🚨 Important Notice**: These builds have been rarely tested across different systems and configurations.
 While we strive for compatibility, you may encounter issues specific to your setup.

 ### **🐛 We're Open to Bug Reports & Suggestions!**